ToolJet/ToolJet/docs/docs/deployment/ec2.md

 9. Once you've configured the `.env` file, run `./setup_app.rb`.
 This script will install all the dependencies of ToolJet and then will start the required services.

-10. If you've set a custom domain for `TOOLJET_HOST`, please make a new A record entry in your dns settings to point to the IP address of the ec2 machine.
+10. If you've set a custom domain for `TOOLJET_HOST`, add a `A record` entry in your DNS settings to point to the IP address of the EC2 instance.

 12. You're all done, ToolJet client would now be served at the value you've set in `TOOLJET_HOST`.